RasaHQ/rasa/docs/evaluation.rst

 intents are mistaken for which others.
 Samples which have not been predicted correctly are logged and saved to a file called ``errors.json`` for easier debugging.
-Finally, the evaluation script creates a histogram of the confidence distribution for all predictions.
+Finally, the evaluation script creates a histogram of the confidence distribution for all predictions, separating the confidence of wrong and correct predictions in different bars of the histogram.
-Improving the quality of your training data will move the histogram bars to the right.
+Improving the quality of your training data will move the green histogram bars (confidence of the correct predictions) to the right and the red histogram bars (confidence of wrong predictions) to the left.
-By default the histogram will show the confidence distribution of all predictions regardless of the prediction being correct or wrong.
-If you want to visualize the confidence distributions for wrong predictions and correct predictions as separate bars of the histogram, you can do so by passing the following flag to the evaluation script: ``--dual_histogram``.

 .. note::
     A confusion matrix will **only** be created if you are evaluating a model on a test set.